Joey Hunt

-Joey Hunt (born February 22, 1994) is an American football center for the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the Seahawks in the sixth round of the 2016 NFL Draft.
-He played college football at Texas Christian University.
+Joey Hunt (born February 22, 1994) is an American former professional football player who was a center in the National Football League (NFL).
+He was selected by the Seattle Seahawks in the sixth round of the 2016 NFL draft.
+He played college football for the TCU Horned Frogs.

-Early years
+Early life

 Joey Hunt was born to Tommy and Pam Hunt.
-Hunt attended El Campo High School in El Campo, Texas where he graduated in 2012.
+Hunt attended El Campo High School in El Campo, Texas, where he graduated in 2012.
 His siblings are David Hunt, Cole Hunt, and Christine Hunt.

 College career

 Hunt committed to the TCU on January 29, 2011.
 Hunt played all four years on the offensive line with the Horned Frogs, playing in 42 games over that span.

 Professional career

-Seattle Seahawks
+Seattle Seahawks (first stint)

-Hunt was selected by the Seattle Seahawks with the 215th overall pick in the sixth round of the 2016 NFL Draft.
+Hunt was selected by the Seattle Seahawks with the 215th overall pick in the sixth round of the 2016 NFL draft.
 On May 6, 2016, the Seahawks announced that they had signed Hunt to his rookie contract.

 On September 2, 2017, Hunt was waived by the Seahawks and was signed to the practice squad the next day.
 He was promoted to the active roster on December 5, 2017.

 Hunt re-signed with the Seahawks on April 23, 2020.
 He was released on July 26, 2020.